 In between eateries, Bangalow’s main street is dotted with independent boutiques.
 Visit Island Luxe for covetable homewares and furniture with a Nordic twist; Johansen for women’s fashion in an earthy palette; and Wax Jumbu Emporium for everything from clothing and jewellery to crockery crafted by local artisans.
 Our Corner Store is an effortlessly cool take on its classic namesake edifice, stocked with simple and beautiful pieces for around the home and garden.

-Bangalow also offers great live music.
-Check out the annual Bangalow Music Festival, one of Australia's leading chamber music festivals that attracts acclaimed classical musicians from around the world.
-Catch a local musician (or one of the area’s rock star residents) at the Bangalow Bowling Club or the Bangalow Hotel.
+The only time the sounds of the rainforest are drowned out is during the Bangalow Music Festival, an annual celebration of chamber music attracting acclaimed classical musicians from around the world.
+It’s held here every August – at other times of the year, catch a local musician (or one of the area’s rock-star residents) at the Bangalow Bowling Club or Bangalow Hotel.

 Back at the showgrounds is September’s Sample Food Festival, a culinary extravaganza uniting food stalls from restaurants and producers with pop-up bars, masterclasses, cook-offs and celebrity chef appearances.